d6lts/htmLawed/readme.txt

  --------------------------------
                                      Teaser is similarly filtered

-                                     Depending on the input format,
+                                     Depending on the text format,
                                      filters other than htmLawed
                                      may also process the data